-With support from the Children’s Hospital Foundation and Teen Cancer America (founded by Roger Daltrey and Pete Townshend of The Who), Cancer Beats offers an enhanced approach to music therapy by connecting patients to musicians and music students.
+With support from the Norton Children’s Hospital Foundation and Teen Cancer America (founded by Roger Daltrey and Pete Townshend of The Who), Cancer Beats offers an enhanced approach to music therapy by connecting patients to musicians and music students.
 Professionally trained music therapists design and use individualized music experiences to assess, treat and evaluate patients.

-The music video features Norton Children’s and Norton Healthcare patients as well as local Louisville musicians.
+The music video features Norton Children’s and Norton Healthcare patients as well as local musicians.
 Footage for the video was shot on the 7 West inpatient units at the Addison Jo Blair Cancer Care Center at Norton Children’s Hospital and the outpatient unit at the Novak Center for Children’s Health.
 It also includes footage from Kids Cancer Alliance Teen Indian Summer Camp and Chili’s® Clip for Kids.

 This video was championed by our music therapists and expressive therapists as a way to celebrate patients and musicians who have participated in the past and showcase the power music can have on those battling cancer.